control-owl/control-owl.github.io/_posts/2025-06-19-executable-hunt.md

 ## 2025-08-10

 Finally some progress.
-I managed to compile all ly libraries.
+I managed to compile all my libraries.
 53 of them!

 ```Config
 pkgconf